 About Me

 My name is Noah Tincher and I am a senior left-handed pitcher at Saint Joseph’s University.
 From the moment I first touched a baseball, I knew I wanted to play for as long as I could.
-I worked throughout grade school and high school years in order to earn a division I scholarship.
+I worked throughout my grade school and high school years in order to earn a division I scholarship.
 My career didn’t exactly go as planned, but along the way I found a passion for coaching and helping others.

 This project is a product of my senior capstone.
 My mission for this project is for it to not only be a culmination of all of my knowledge and hard work as a student, but as an athlete as well.
 I wanted this project to showcase my career in baseball and what the game has taught me, but also my future and how I plan to stay in the game.